oegedijk/explainerdashboard/README.md

 The library is designed to be modular so that it should be easy to design your own interactive dashboards with plotly dash, with most of the work of calculating and formatting data, and rendering plots and tables handled by `explainerdashboard`, so that you can focus on the layout and project specific textual explanations. (i.e. design it so that it will be interpretable for business users in your organization, not just data scientists)

-Alternatively, there is a built-in standard dashboard with pre-built tabs that you can select individually.
+Alternatively, there is a built-in standard dashboard with pre-built tabs (that you can switch off individually)

 ## Examples of use